openstack/bifrost/playbooks/roles/ironic-inspect-node/README.md

             the ansible module to leverage.
 inspection_wait_timeout: Integer value in seconds, defaults to 1800.
-                         This value may need to be adjusted if the underlying shade library's default timeout is insufficient for a node to perform an inspection sequence with.
+                         This value may need to be adjusted if the underlying openstacksdk library's default timeout is insufficient
+                         for a node to perform an inspection sequence with.
                          The timeout assumption in the library was based upon there being three phases to complete an inspection sequence, BIOS POST, (i)PXE,